Implementation

 At Thomas Jones we are following the White Rose scheme of learning which has been recommended by the Department for Education as, ‘fully delivering a mastery approach’[1].
 The White Rose mastery approach is simple and allows children to use concrete, pictorial and abstract representations to help build their understanding of mathematical concepts.
 We encourage our children to use a variety of concrete objects such as base 10, place value counters and ten frames to build a foundation of understanding in mathematics in all years, before deepening and consolidating through the use of written calculations and problems.

 Children begin every year by consolidating concepts from the previous year, starting with a focus on ‘Place Value’ and ‘Number’.
 A large emphasis is placed on numeracy to ensure that children can add, subtract, multiply and divide using mental and written methods.
-From Year 1, children begin to counts in groups of 2s, 5s and 10s.
+From Year 1, children begin to count in groups of 2s, 5s and 10s.
 From Year 2, children begin to learn vital multiplication and division facts, developing this understanding.
 From here, the children’s mathematical thinking and reasoning skills are extended through problem-solving and context-driven teaching.

 Consistent progression in mathematics is essential, and our ‘Progression of Skills and Understanding’ document clearly outlines how children will develop year-on-year.
 Here is an example for addition and subtraction and how the skill progresses through the school: